doctrine-extensions/DoctrineExtensions/doc/annotations.md

 ### Slug handlers:

 - Gedmo\Sluggable\Handler\TreeSlugHandler - transforms a tree slug into path based, example "food/fruits/apricots/king-apricots"
-- Gedmo\Sluggable\Handler\RelativeSlugHandler - takes a raliotion slug and prefixes the slug, example "singers/michael-jackson"
+- Gedmo\Sluggable\Handler\RelativeSlugHandler - takes a relation slug and prefixes the slug, example "singers/michael-jackson"
 in order to synchronize updates regarding the relation changes, you will need to hood **InversedRelativeSlugHandler** to the relation mentioned.
 - Gedmo\Sluggable\Handler\InversedRelativeSlugHandler - updates prefixed slug for an inversed relation which is mapped by **RelativeSlugHandler**